kylhuk/Download-Box/README.md

 * ◼️ Clean up `docker-compose.yml`
 * ◼️ Write manual on how to use this

+# Manual
+## Quick Start
+Make sure you edit the `.env` file, so it suits your environment.
+After that you can bring this stack up by executing `docker-compose up -d`.
+Configs are not provided, so you have to manually configure all the software components.

 # FAQ
 If you have any questions regarding this project, feel free to open up an issue and I'll gladly help you.